Nuitka/Nuitka-website/posts/nuitka-progress-spring-2015.rst

   ready to show off.

-When these 2 things come to term, Nuitka will have made really huge steps ahead and layed the ground for success.
+When these 2 things come to term, Nuitka will have made really huge steps ahead and laid the ground for success.

 From then on, a boatload of work remains.
 The infrastructure in place, still there is going to be plenty of work to optimize more and more things conretely,